adouche/adouche.github.io/blog/About_bootstrapping.md

 2. And my own OSS packages build system.
 For Darwin and for Linux, for the latter it’s not only a packages build system, but a full-blown distribution:
 [stal/IX](https://github.com/stal-ix).

 I’ll talk about these projects here again, especially about the second one.
-For now I’ve referenced them as an evidence of my great interest in build, distrobuilding and bootstrap topics.
+For now I’ve referenced them as evidence of my great interest in build, distrobuilding and bootstrap topics.

 Today I want to talk about the bootstrap problem.